SoumiDas/HOST-CP/README.md

 One needs to first store ResNet-18 checkpoint under resnet_checkp/ which is pre-trained on the entire dataset. train.py can be used for this purpose.

-Following this, running subsetfind.py yields the subset based on the fraction one provides.
+Following this, running ```python subsetfind.py``` yields the subset based on the fraction one provides.

 ```python trainsub.py``` can be used to run training on the subset provided by the method.